Haarlem During the Second World War

 How did the Hunger Winter of 1944-1945 affect Haarlem?

-The Hunger Winter of 1944-1945 was one of the darkest periods in Haarlem's history, as the city, along with much of the Netherlands, faced severe food shortages and starvation.
-The factors that led to this crisis were complex, but can be traced back to a combination of Nazi policies, Allied actions, and the harsh winter conditions (Hart, 2021).
+The Hunger Winter of 1944-1945 was one of the most miserable times in Haarlem, as the whole city, including the entire Netherlands, suffered immense food shortages and were nearly starved to death.
+The reasons behind this crisis were very intricate but they can be followed up to a combination of the policies of Nazis, actions from the Allies, as well as the harsh winter conditions (Hart, 2021).

 How did Haarlem residents cope with starvation and hardship during this period?